 The RCL is an operator aid.
 If it is programmed incorrectly, the system may not warn the operator of impending overload and may not activate function lockouts.

-Make sure that the RCL is properly programmed to correspond to the actual crane configuration being used.
+Ensure the RCL is properly programmed to correspond to the actual crane configuration being used.